Why Do Graphics Cards Have Memory?

 Soldering the memory onto the PCB allows manufacturers to optimize the data transfer rate between the GPU and the memory chips.

 But you shouldn’t concern yourself too much about VRAM size in the first place.
-Both AMD and NVIDIA do a lot of careful planning to decide how much VRAM they’ll put onto their graphics cards.
+AMD and NVIDIA do a lot of careful planning to decide how much VRAM they’ll put onto their graphics cards.

 It wouldn’t make any sense to combine a low-end GPU with a bucketload of VRAM.